Take Me to Church: Music video

+The video features two men (played by Emmet O'Riabhaigh and Daniel Coughlan) in an intimate romantic homosexual relationship.
+Later on, one of the men is kidnapped from his house, dragged into a forest, and violently kicked by a lynch mob.

+Apart from the official videoclip, another one directed by David LaChapelle went viral in 2015 featuring Sergei Polunin dancing to Jade Hale-Christofi's choreography.
+It was commissioned for a documentary film titled Dancer, directed by Steven Cantor yet leaked online by LaChapelle before its premiere at Sundance Selects.
+It was created as a farewell to dance but its online success was an important factor in his decision to keep dancing, since he found a new audience and a newly found artistic freedom.
+Hozier collaborated with Polunin in the video for "Movement" in 2018 as a nod to his work on "Take Me to Church".
+Polunin posted a series of homophobic, sexist and fatphobic comments about his fellow dancers on Instagram in 2019.
+Hozier distanced himself and expressed his disappointment with Polunin's ideas, which were in contrast with the "Take Me to Church" official video and song that gave him a second chance.

 Commercial performance

 The song rose in prominence alongside its viral music video, attracting A&R representatives from major labels in a bidding war to sign Hozier.
 He was signed by Justin Eshak of Columbia Records, who later opined that the song became a hit due to a shift on pop radio, spearheaded by Sam Smith: "The music is connecting because when it gets on the air it's such a sharp juxtaposition to the existing material on top 40 radio."
 The song first experienced chart success in his native Ireland, climbing the charts in October 2013 and eventually reached number two on Irish Singles Chart.

 In May 2014, Hozier performed the song on the Late Show with David Letterman.
 It was sent to US modern rock radio on 24 June 2014 by Columbia Records.
-It eventually reached number two on the Billboard Hot 100 for three consecutive weeks in December 2014 and January 2015, behind Taylor Swift's "Blank Space", while becoming his first top 10 single there.
+It eventually reached number two on the Billboard Hot 100 for three consecutive weeks in December 2014 and January 2015, while becoming his first top 10 single there.
 As of July 2015, the song has sold 4,270,000 copies in the US.
 The track has since reached top five in many other countries including peaking at number two in Australia, Canada, New Zealand, and the United Kingdom.
+It topped the charts in numerous countries, including Austria, Belgium, Iceland, Italy, Sweden and Switzerland.

 The song initially attracted US attention in Nashville via an adult album alternative radio station.
 From there, it became the top song for the area on music identification application Shazam, which led to its appearance on a local top 40 station.
 "Take Me to Church" achieved widespread popularity in the United States between the summer and fall of 2014.

 Despite the song's popularity on YouTube, the song achieved more listens on Spotify, becoming the service's most-streamed song of 2014, achieving 87 million listens.